Key takeaways:

 Choose foods and snacks that are nutritious and keep you feeling full (such as nuts, prunes, and yogurt).

-Set small weight-loss goals — like losing 1 or 2 pounds over several weeks.
-And do not be hard on yourself if you don’t always meet them.
+Set small weight-loss goals — like losing 1 lb or 2 lbs over several weeks.
+And don’t be hard on yourself if you don’t meet these goals.

 Avoid restricting foods that you love.